IchsanGhofur/Workingspace-Connect/README.md

 # Workspace-Connect
-A Coworking Space Locator tool that uses Google Maps , real time distance and pricing comparsions
+A location-aware coworking space discovery platform built with Flask, Google Maps API, and PostgreSQL.
+It helps users quickly find, compare, and filter coworking spaces.
+Real-time distance calculations, pricing filters, and a modern UI make it easy to discover the perfect workspace.